 pp. 338-339: Ponder the point made about conciseness vs. naturalness.
 Where this is leading is that the evaluation metric can't depend on conciseness alone.
-Or, if it does, we need to find a way to allow natural rules to be made concise even when they're structurally similar to unnatural rules.
+Or, if it does, we need to find a way to allow natural rules to be made more concise than structurally similar unnatural rules.